 However, based purely on anecdotal evidence and from first-hand experience, female French Bulldogs do appear to be more intelligent.

-When Lola stays with us, she seems to have the upper hand over Claude in terms of decision-making skills, advance planning, and even devious and manipulative behaviour.
+When the female visits our house, she seems to have the upper hand over Claude in terms of decision-making skills, advance planning, and even devious and manipulative behaviour.

 By that I mean there have been times where she will eat her food quicker than Claude so she can then get to his bowl.
 Or she might be naughty and then start being all submissive and “puppy dog eyes” at us to win us over.